borisigal/towerofbabel/docs/prd/epic-5-privacy-polish-launch-readiness.md

    - User record
    - All interpretation metadata records for user
    - Subscription records
-   - Does NOT delete Stripe customer records (handled separately via Stripe dashboard if needed)
+   - Does NOT delete Lemon Squeezy customer records (handled separately via Lemon Squeezy dashboard if needed)
 4. Successful deletion signs user out and redirects to goodbye page
 5. Cookie consent banner displayed on first visit to landing page
 6. Banner allows "Accept All" or "Reject Non-Essential" options